shaedrich/website/content/2019-04-15-a-general-project-structure-that-works-in-any-ecosystem.md

     └── md5.js
 ```

-Going though the folders from top to bottom, because dev.to doesn't allow inline links without code fences... (a great feature of one of [prism.js'](https://prismjs.com/) plugins.
+Going though the folders from top to bottom, because dev.to doesn't allow inline links without code fences... (a great feature of one of [prism.js'](https://prismjs.com/) plugins).

 ### `src`